Home » Barcelona » 21 unusual and cool things to do in Barcelona

 18. Have xurros amb xocolata for breakfast

 Xurros amb xocolata are a classic, especially during Christmas time.
-But you don’t have to wait for the Christmasy season to enjoy them, you can eat them all year round!
+But you don’t have to wait for Christmas to enjoy them; you can eat them all year round!

-In Barcelona, there’s a charming street named Carrer Petritxol, known for having three emblematic cafés in Barcelona: Granja Dulcinea, Petritxol, and La Pallaresa.
+In Barcelona, there’s a charming street named Carrer Petritxol, which is known for having three emblematic cafés in Barcelona: Granja Dulcinea, Petritxol, and La Pallaresa.
 The speciality of those places?
-You guessed it: their xurros accompanied with a hot chocolate cup.
+You guessed it: their xurros accompanied by a hot chocolate cup.

 👌🏼 Our tip

-If you’re a chocolate lover, don’t miss out on the shop Chocolateria Equador, located on the same street.
-They sell fine crafted chocolate, which is an ideal gift for those with a sweet tooth.
+If you’re a chocolate lover, don’t miss out on the shop Chocolateria Equador on the same street.
+They sell fine-crafted chocolate, which is an ideal gift for those with a sweet tooth.
 Also, you can enjoy various chocolate products in their store, such as hot chocolate with melindros (a finger-shaped soft pastry made with eggs, flour, and sugar).

 A cup of hot chocolate and a dish of xurros

-19. Brunch and graffitis at the Nau Bostik
+19. Brunch and graffiti at the Nau Bostik

-The Sant Martí district is hardly known by travellers, but it’s home to some exciting places.
-One of them is the Nau Bostik, a former glue factory repurposed as a cultural centre and best known for being an open-air street art gallery.
+The Sant Martí district is hardly known by travellers but is home to exciting places.
+One is the Nau Bostik, a former glue factory repurposed as a cultural centre and best known for being an open-air street art gallery.

-The building walls are covered in graffiti and paintings that keep changing with time.
+The building walls are covered in graffiti and paintings that change over time.
 On the inside, there’s always something going on: workshops, exhibitions, etc. We would advise checking the website to see the activities when you visit.
 Also, its patio is a lovely place to enjoy a beer or vermut.

-If you like to sneak some sport in your holidays while enjoying beautiful views of the city, add a class at Rooftop yoga Barcelona into your next trip.
-There are daily classes at sunset, and you don’t need to worry about any material, as they provide you with everything.
+If you like to sneak some sport into your holidays while enjoying beautiful views of the city, add a class at Rooftop Yoga Barcelona to your next trip.
+There are daily classes at sunset, and you don’t need to worry about any material, as they provide everything.

 The classes take place on a rooftop in the centre of Barcelona, from where you’ll have amazing views as far as the Collserola mountains.